cloudfoundry-community/stackdriver-tools/README.md

-You may also read the [access control documentation](https://cloud.google.com/logging/docs/access-control) for more general information about how authentication and authentication work for Stackdriver.
+You may also read the [access control documentation](https://cloud.google.com/logging/docs/access-control) for more general information about how authentication and authorization work for Stackdriver.

 ## General usage